open-mmlab/mmyolo/docs/en/user_guides/config.md

 test_evaluator = val_evaluator  # Testing evaluator config
 ```

-Since the test dataset has no annotation files, the test_dataloader and test_evaluator config in MMYOLO are generally equal to the val's.
+Since the test dataset has no annotation files, the test_dataloader and test_evaluator config in MMYOLO are generally the same as the val's.
 If you want to save the detection results on the test dataset, you can write the config like this:

 ```python
 # inference on test dataset and